TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 27/Isaiah 27.3.md

 ---

-I Jehovah am its keeper; I will water it every moment: lest any hurt it, I will keep it night and day.
+I, Yahweh, am its keeper.
+I will water it every moment.
+Lest anyone damage it, I will keep it night and day.